 On the other hand, if you choose to make your own or purchase pure aromatherapy products that only contain natural ingredients, you’ll also improve your mood and your health thanks to the health benefits associated with aromatherapy.

 Different Types of Air Fresheners

 If you’re a decor fanatic, you don’t have to worry.
-There is more than one type of aromatherapy air fresheners and you’ll easily find one that meets your needs.
+There is more than one type of aromatherapy air freshener and you’ll easily find one that meets your needs.

 Did you know that fire and air movements affect the feng shui of your home?
 The flame of a candle and the air movement created by fan air fresheners will activate chi in your home.
 Let’s have a look at various types of air fresheners:

 - Aromatherapy Spray.
 Aromatherapy sprays fill your room or entire home with essential oils that affect your mind and body.
-Products such as this organic lavender scented body mist and room spray
+Products such as this lavender scented room spray

 - Pour 3 ounces of distilled water in a brand new 4-oz spray bottle.
 (Avoid re-using an old hair spray bottle as the scent will be contaminated).

 - Add 12 drops of grapefruit essential oil.

 - Add 8 drops of spearmint essential oil.